 You’ll want to practice setting firm anchors (for example: “I think $80,000 is a reasonable salary”).
 You’ll also want to be aware of other people’s anchors.
 The sticker price of a car is an anchor.
 To an uneducated buyer looking at a car with a $20,000 sticker price, $1,000 off might seem like a great deal!
 But if the dealer owns the car for $15,000, $19,000 isn’t a deal at all.

-This is classic negotiation.
-Each party drops an anchors and works towards an agreement in the middle.
+This is a classic negotiation.
+Each party drops an anchor and works towards an agreement in the middle.
 It’s somewhat adversarial—each party is trying to get as much as possible and give up as little as possible—but in simple bargaining, it works.
 But what happens when the topic of negotiation is more complicated than the sale of a used guitar?
 How do you negotiate the compensation package, a consulting contract, or the purchase of a home?

 Whether you’re simply asking for a better hotel rate or trying to win a raise, the following seven negotiating tips will help.

-1. Start by asking for what you want.
+1. Start by asking for what you want

 As I said earlier, half the battle is working up the courage to ask for what you want, such as: “Is that your best rate?”